Jun Yuan 袁军Data Story Teller, passionate about AI Fairness and Human-Centered Decision-Making

 Education

-PhD student, Data Science
+PhD candidate, Data Science

 New Jersey Institute of Technology